To view PDF files, you must have a copy of the Adobe Acrobat Reader which is available as a free download.

 Can I make a partial payment with the online payment service?

-If your driver's licence or vehicle registration has been placed on hold, you cannot pay your tickets through the Manitoba Justice
+If your driver's licence or vehicle registration has been placed on hold, you cannot pay your fines through the Manitoba Justice Online Fine Payment website.
+Your fines have been sent to collections.
+You must pay the fines in person at any Provincial Court Office.
+You can call 204-945-5850 to inquire about your outstanding fines.

 I entered my credit card information but didn't receive confirmation that my payment was processed.
-How do I know if my ticket was paid?
+How do I know if my fine was paid?
+Should I enter my ticket and payment information again?

 I didn't print my confirmation screen.
 Can I get another copy?